google_counter

 Patient Journey: A Real-Life Treatment Story

-"We were nervous about traveling abroad for new colon cancer treatment, especially with mum being so unwell," Sughandi explains.
+"We were nervous about traveling abroad for new colon cancer treatment, especially with mum being so unwell," Sughandi recalls.
 "But from the moment we arrived, we felt supported and informed."

 "Dr. Vogl has been amazing – knowledgeable, understanding, and trustworthy," Sughandi notes.
 "We're nearly at the end of our journey here and feeling very hopeful about the results."